AlexsLemonade/refinebio-docs/docs/main_text.md

 #### Salmon

-Salmon is an alignment-free method for estimating transcript abundances from RNA-seq data.
+Salmon is an alignment-free method for estimating transcript abundances from RNA-seq data ([Patro, et al. _Nature Methods_.
+2017.](http://dx.doi.org/10.1038/nmeth.4197)).
 We use it in [quasi-mapping mode](http://salmon.readthedocs.io/en/latest/salmon.html#preparing-transcriptome-indices-quasi-index-and-fmd-index-based-modes), which is significantly faster than alignment-based approaches and requires us to build a Salmon transcriptome index.

 ##### Transcriptome index